linode/docs/docs/guides/databases/redis/using-redis-sorted-sets/index.md

 Redis's Sorted Set data type consists of a collection of unique string values.
 Each string value is scored with a numeric value, which becomes the primary sorting criteria for ordering the Sorted Set.

-Recall that, in Redis, Sets are also collections of unique string values.
+In Redis, Sets are also collections of unique string values.
 But Sets themselves are unordered.
 With Sorted Sets, Redis provides a data type with the advantages of sets while forgoing the limitation of being unordered.

 Redis's Sorted Sets can actually be thought of as a cross between Lists and Hashes.
 Lists, because they are ordered, and Hashes, because the scores act like keys for each value.